LWVPullman/LeagueWebsite/docs/_posts/2023-10-18-Mayor_forum.md

 Coordinators: Deborah Olson

 Program Description:
 The Pullman League of Women voters in partnership with Neill Public Library presented three candidate forums.
-All three forums weree held at Neill Public Library.
-The Forums were also be on zoom and were be recorded and can been seen on the league's YouTube Channel.
+All three forums were held at Neill Public Library.
+The Forums were also on zoom and were recorded and can been seen on the League's YouTube Channel.

 On Wednesday, October 18 from 6:30-8:00 PM the Pullman Mayor Candidates meet at Neill Public Library.